FP vs. CP electric RC helicopters

 The radio control heli hobby can be very overwhelming to the beginner, and two terms that might get you confused are fixed pitch and collective pitch, or 'FP' and 'CP' respectively.

-Essentially these terms refer to the pitch control of the helicopter, and the word pitch refers to the angle of the main rotor blades in relation to the horizontal when they are static (i.e. not turning).
+Essentially these terms refer to the pitch control of the helicopter.
+The word pitch refers to the angle of the main rotor blades in relation to the horizontal when they are static (i.e. not turning).
 OK so far?!

 When the blades are spinning, however, the word pitch changes to the term Angle of Attack (AoA) and is referred to in relation to the airflow over the blades, rather than just a static horizontal reference.